 Furthermore, it is in the experiences of Connie’s mentally-challenged brother, Nick, that we see the contemporary issues of a handicapped existence play out most effectively.
 As he speaks with his psychiatrist (Peter Verby), Nick is examined to the detail: everything he says is recorded, every action noted, every response backed up with additional questioning.
 And yet, despite Connie’s antagonistic nature, when Nick is in his company, he feels liberated in some way: he speaks more freely, trying to get things right for his brother.
 While this may prove controversial to some, it’s an unconventional stance that perpetuates Connie’s quest.
 As we follow the narrative, we support Connie, almost to the extent that we realise that Nick would be better off with his brother, rather than lingering, enclosed within the confines of an institution.

 It’s a daring position to take and proves successful, even in the face of the questionable decisions that Connie takes to reach his goal.
-Good Time is a bleak film for sure: for all the luscious and vibrant quality of Sean Price Williams’ cinematography, there’s still a morose core at the centre of the film.
+Good Time is a bleak film for sure: for all the luscious and vibrant quality of Sean Price Williams’ cinematography, there’s still a morose morality at the centre of the film.
 Nevertheless, it comes highly recommended to those who wish for independent fare that takes risks, never straying too far from a gut-punch or a devastating turn-of-events.
 Pattinson excels and Oneohtrix Point Never’s score delivers an awe-inspiring blast of electronic resonance.
 Yet its true accomplishment lies within its storytelling.
 Brothers Ben and Josh Safdie have crafted an evocative and explosive piece of narrative filmmaking that demands to be seen, regardless of its limited release.
 While it may not live up to its title of giving you a ‘good time’, it will certainly leave you aware of what constitutes a ‘great movie’.